 .bp-config directory and a

-.bp-config directory should exist at the root of your project directory and it is the location of application-specific configuration files.
+.bp-config directory exists at the root of your project directory and it is the location of application-specific configuration files.
 Application-specific configuration files override the default settings used by the buildpack.
 This link explains application configuration files in depth.

-.extensions directory should also exist at the root of your project directory and it is the location of application-specific custom extensions.
+.extensions directory also exists at the root of your project directory and it is the location of application-specific custom extensions.
 Application-specific custom extensions allow you, the developer, to override or enhance the behavior of the buildpack.
 See the php-buildpack README in GitHub for more information about extensions.

 To troubleshoot problems using the buildpack, you can do one of the following: